-In September 2017, the Group entered into an agreement with the Parent Company and the SPV to provide support services relating to the Parent Company's civil aviation fuel supply business and to operate and maintain certain assets belonging to the SPV with an effective date of 30 September.
+In September 2017, the Group entered into an agreement with the Parent Company and ADNOC Distribution Assets LLC (the "SPV"), to provide support services relating to the Parent Company's civil aviation fuel supply business and to operate and maintain certain assets belonging to the SPV.
 The SPV will compensate the Group on the basis of an 8% return over and above the operating expenditure incurred by the Group for such support services and operations.
+In 2023, this agreement was renewed for a term of five years.